Thyroxine

-Thyroxine, also known as T_{4}, is a hormone produced by the thyroid gland.
+Thyroxine, also known as tetraiodothyronine or T_{4}, is a hormone produced by the thyroid gland.
 It is the primary form of thyroid hormone found in the blood and acts as a prohormone of the more active thyroid hormone, triiodothyronine (T_{3}).
 Thyroxine and its active metabolites are essential for regulating metabolic rate, supporting heart and muscle function, promoting brain development, and maintaining bone health.

 Regulation

 Thyroxine has a half-life of approximately one week and hence maintains relatively stable blood levels.
 Its production and release are controlled through a complex feedback loop involving the hypothalamus, pituitary gland, and thyroid gland.
 This regulatory system ensures that optimal hormone levels are maintained.